 LAB Staff

-LAB School is dedicated to providing a well-rounded education.
-Our professional team of directors, early childhood clinical specialists, graduate fellows, and assistant teachers are dedicated to working together to provide our students with the best possible learning experience.
+The LAB School staff is dedicated to providing developmentally appropriate early childhood education and care for all children and families within the greater Missoula community.
+Our professional team of highly qualified directors, early childhood clinical specialists, graduate fellows, and assistant teachers are dedicated to working together to provide young children, families, and University of Montana clinical experience students with the best possible learning experiences

 Kristin Dahl Horejsi, M.S.